HireDale/daleydose/help-files.md

 View available windows and their functions in the application.

 - **[Home window](/daleydose/home-window)**
-  Select to view the **Home** window and its field and button definitions.
+  View the **Home** window and its field and button definitions.
 The **Home** window is the default interface of the application, where you can create and edit a patient’s prescription.

-- **Add medication window**
+- **Add Medication window**
-  Select to view the **Add medication** window and its field and button definitions.
+  View the **Add Medication** window and its field and button definitions.
 This window enables you to add, edit, and remove medications from the current prescription.

-- **Add notes window**
+- **Add Notes window**
-  Select to view the **Add notes** window and its field and button definitions.
+  View the **Add Notes** window and its field and button definitions.
 This window enables you to add, edit, and remove notes from the current prescription.

-- **Add alternative window**
+- **Add Alternative window**
-  Select to view the **Add alternative** window and its field and button definitions.
+  View the **Add Alternative** window and its field and button definitions.
 This window enables you to add, edit, and remove alternatives to medications in the prescription.
 The pharmacy uses the alternative option when the main medication is not available.

 - **Scan window**
-  Select to view the **Scan** window and its field and button definitions.
+  View the **Scan** window and its field and button definitions.
 This window enables you to scan a handwritten prescription and convert it to a digital form.

 ## **INSTALLATION GUIDES**
 Learn how to install, troubleshoot, and update the application.